 Foamhenge - a full-size Styrofoam replica of Stonehenge - made its Fairfax County debut in 2017 (after a previous stint in Natural Bridge, VA) and local lovers of Styrofoam and oddities rejoiced.
-Located on the property of the ever-popular Cox Farms, I first laid eyes on Foamhenge for myself this past autumn during their fall festival.
+Located on the property of the ever-popular Cox Farms, I first laid eyes on Foamhenge at Cox Farms' Fall Festival a few years ago and visited again with my son this past fall.
+It's still awesome.
 I've never been to the real Stonehenge, but for what it's worth, this thing looked legit to me.
 I guess you would have to be a Druid scholar to really care or know the difference (aside from the Styrofoam).

 Obviously, George Washington was an ambitious man.
-Surveyor.
-General.
-President.
-Maker of delicious whiskey.
-And in his effort to make America great he set out to create a series of canals that would open up a waterway from DC to Pittsburgh for commerce to flow.
-It eventually operated for 26 years but then faded away due to high costs.
-I've seen remnants of this ambitious failure for myself on a couple trips I've taken to Great Falls Park - it's an easy walk from the visitor center.
+I already told you about his delicious whiskey and that he loved making money (who doesn't?).
+And in his effort to make even more money, he set out to create a series of canals that would open up a waterway from DC to Pittsburgh for commerce to flow.
+It kind of worked, as it eventually operated for 26 years, but then faded away due to high costs.
+I've seen remnants of this ambitious failure for myself on a couple of trips I've taken to Great Falls Park - it's an easy walk from the visitor center.
 Ask a Park Ranger and walk towards where they point.

 Location/Directions: Great Falls